varsha13152/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a visitor by name
+1. Airbnb Host requests to find a visitor by name
-2. InnSync shows the details of the person if found.
+2. InnSync shows the details of the visitor if found.

     Use case ends.